erikerlandson/coulomb/docs/index.md

 [dimensional analysis](https://en.wikipedia.org/wiki/Dimensional_analysis)
 - is the practice of tracking units of measure along with numeric computations as an informational aid and consistency check.
-For example, if one has a duration `t = 10 seconds` and a distance `d = 100 meters`, then unit analysis tells us that the value `d/t` has the unit `meters / second`.
+For example, if one has a duration `t = 10 seconds` and a distance `d = 100 meters`, then unit analysis tells us that the value `d/t` has the unit `meters/second`.

 Unit analysis performs a very similar role to a
 [type system](https://en.wikipedia.org/wiki/Type_system)